- Equipment, Aids, Technology and Wheelchairs

-In 2006, he became an ambassador for Spinal Cord Injuries Australia.
-Towards the end of 2007, he joined the Board of SCIA and subsequently joined the Governance & Finance Sub-Committee and Member Issues Sub-Committee.
+In 2006, Tony became an ambassador for Spinal Cord Injuries Australia and joined the Board of SCIA towards the end of 2007.

-He says he is proud to be a Board member of such a great organisation that is doing so much for the disabled in our community.
+Tony is proud to be involved with such a great organisation that is doing so much for the disabled in our community.

 Anna‑Maria holds a personal commitment to social justice and equity and is committed to Spinal Cord Injuries Australia's mission.

 Anna-Maria is a member of the CEO Liaison Sub-Committee.

 Director Since 2012